 Based on the assessment, sites that pose the highest risk to health and safety are scheduled for removal.

-The City posts a legal notice to inform people their campsite will be removed in two to 10 days.
+The City posts a legal notice to inform people their campsite will be removed in 72 hours to 10 days.
 People are encouraged to remove personal belongings, and outreach crews visit as many sites as possible to connect people to services.

 When campsites are removed, personal property is stored for at least 30 days.
 People at encampments are encouraged to call and schedule a time to pick up their items.